• Skip to primary navigation

 • Chop one medium onion.

-• Over medium-high heat, add 2 tablespoons of vegetable oil to a large skillet or Dutch oven.
-When the oil is shimmering, add onion and beef.
+• Add 2 tablespoons of vegetable oil to a large skillet or Dutch oven over medium-high heat.
+When the oil shimmers, add the onion and beef.

 • Brown the meat for about 10 minutes.
-Then add 2 tablespoons of Worcestershire sauce, 1 teaspoon garlic powder, and 1 teaspoon black pepper.
-Add a 14-oz can of low sodium beef broth.
+Then add 2 tablespoons of Worcestershire sauce, 1 teaspoon of garlic powder, and 1 teaspoon of black pepper.
+Add a 14-oz can of low-sodium beef broth.

 • Bring to a boil, then decrease the heat to simmer and cover.
 After about 90 minutes, the meat should be fork-tender.
-Mix a slurry of ½ cup flour with enough water to make 2 cups.
+Mix a slurry of ยฝ cup flour with enough beef broth or water to make 2 cups.
 Shake to mix using a gravy shaker or whisk until smooth.

 • Uncover and turn the heat back to medium-high.
-When boiling well, slowly add part of the flour slurry.
-Mix continuously and slowly add more every few minutes until the gravy is your desired thickness.
+When the mixture is boiling well, slowly add part of the flour slurry.
+Mix continuouslyย and slowly add more every few minutes until the gravy reaches your desired thickness.

 • Cook a few more minutes.
 Server over mashed potatoes or noodles.